William John Charles Möens: Later life

 Möens died suddenly at Tweed on 6 January 1904, and was buried at Boldre church.
-By his will he divided his library between the Hampshire county council and the French Protestant Hospital, Victoria Park, London.
+By his will he divided his library between Hampshire County Council and the French Protestant Hospital, Victoria Park, London.

 Works

 In January 1866 Möens published an account of his kidnapping, English Travellers and Italian Brigands.
 A new edition was called for in May, and the book was translated into several languages.
-In 1869 he sailed his steam yacht Cicada from Lymington up the River Rhine to Strassburg, and by French canals to Paris and Le Havre.
+In 1869 he sailed his steam yacht Cicada from Lymington up the River Rhine to Strasbourg, and by French canals to Paris and Le Havre.
 After a similar trip in 1870, he published Through France and Belgium by River and Canal in the Steam Yacht Ytene (1871).

 Möens studied genealogy, especially that of Flemish families settled in England.
 In 1884 he edited The Baptismal, Marriage, and Burial Registers of the Dutch Church, Austin Friars.
 In 1885 he was one of the 12 founders of the Huguenot Society of London, where he read the first paper on 13 May, on The Sources of Huguenot History, and edited its early publications.
 He was elected a vice-president in 1888, and was president from 1899 to 1902.
 Becoming a Fellow of the Society of Antiquaries of London in 1886, he was appointed a local secretary, and was a member of the Hampshire Field Club and Archæological Society.